-Our understanding of the project is based primarily on the conceptual drawings prepared by EB5 Development, plus our previous involvement with the Summit Powder Mountain resort project, which included two geotechnical investigations for the greater 200-acre Powder Mountain Resort expansion project (IGES, 2012a and 2012b) and subsequent geotechnical consulting for several other aspects of the project.
+Our understanding of the project is based primarily on the Optimized Site Plan prepared by Studio MA, dated 12-13-2015, plus our previous involvement with the Summit Powder Mountain resort project, which included two geotechnical investigations for the greater 200-acre Powder Mountain Resort expansion project (IGES, 2012a and 2012b) and subsequent geotechnical consulting for several other aspects of the project.

 The Summit Powder Mountain Resort expansion project is located southeast of SR-158 (Powder Mountain Road), south of previously developed portions of Powder Mountain Resort, in unincorporated Weber County, Utah.
 The Summit Powder Mountain project area is accessed by Powder Ridge Road.
-The West Village Sliver development will be located within the Phase 1C area of Summit Powder Mountain, between Summit Pass Road and Copper Crest Road (see Site Vicinity Map, Figure A-1 and Geotechnical & Geologic Map, Figure A-2, in Appendix A).
-Based on the preliminary site plan dated May 20, 2015, the approximately 0.72-acre West Village Sliver project will consist of eighteen single-family cabin-style residential/vacation units.
-All of the units are expected to be on-grade structures (no basements).
-We anticipate the structures will be conventional wood-frame construction founded on spread footings with slab-on-grade flooring, although it is feasible the structures could be constructed partially on caissons, similar in concept to the Horizon Neighbourhood project.
+The Overlook development will be located northeast of and adjacent to the Phase 1C area of Summit Powder Mountain (see Site Vicinity Map, Figure A-1 in Appendix A).